Back to Guides

 3. Oxford, Florida

 Why it’s hot: Florida camping is having a moment, and Oxford is leading the charge.
 Freshwater springs, pristine lakes, and easy access to Orlando’s attractions (without the chaos) make it perfect for families and couples alike.
+The area sits in the heart of Lake County, known for its rolling hills and clear spring-fed swimming holes that stay a refreshing 72 degrees year-round.

 Best time: March through May or October through November—warm enough for swimming, less brutal humidity.